pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 Abundance indices were obtained for models using both gamma and log-normal error structures.
 There is limited agreement on how best to go about model selection for these types of geostatistical models, and both error structures were tested as sensitivity analyses alongside the simple design-based indices described above.
 The abundance indices derived from the gamma model were most similar to the design-based indices for the Triennial and WCGBT surveys and were thus used for the base model (indices derived from the log-normal model displayed a similar trend to the gamma model-based indices, and the design-based indices, but were consistently larger in scale).

 ### Length Composition Data
 Length-composition data were available for each year of each survey.
 In each haul, there is a set number of random samples regardless of the amount of catch, decoupling the sample and catch size.
 Therefore, the length compositions were calculated using an expansion factor to account for differences in the amount of catch that samples represent.
 An expansion factor (calculated as weight of caught fish divided by weight of fish sampled) is calculated for each haul, multiplied by the number of fish in each size bin, and then summed across hauls.
 This algorithm is repeated for each spatial stratum.
-Length composition data were compiled into *XX length bins, ranging from XX to XX cm*.
+Length composition data were compiled into 34 length bins, ranging from 6 to 72 cm.
 Year-specific length frequency distributions generated for each survey are shown in Figure \ref{fig:survey_comps}).

 ### Frequency of Occurrence and Survey Information
 The frequency of occurrence of shortspine and longspine thornyheads in trawl surveys remains extremely high.
 91% of the tows in the \gls{s-wcgbt} below 500 m have at least one shortspine thornyhead in the catch (and 96% for longspine thornyhead), similar to the 2013 assessment.
-The number of survey hauls and shortspine thornyheads sampled available for this assessment is described in *Table X*.
+The number of survey hauls and shortspine thornyheads sampled available for this assessment is described in Table \ref{tab:survinfo}.

 <!--chapter:end:21s-.Rmd-->